Advertise Here

 Friday, November 2nd, 2007

 …caught my attention when I was looking through the Economics section at Barnes and Noble last May.
 The book was More Sex is Safer Sex, by Steven Landsburg.
 In the bookstore, I made it through the first chapter which uses economic logic to support the title’s provocative claim.
-Landsburg argues that when […]
+Landsburg argues that when conservative people with […]